darioseidl/pastry-push-sum/README.md

 arguments.

-The project also provides an ant file to build and run the applications.
+The project also provides an ant buildfile to build and run the applications.
 Note that for ant to work, the JAVA_HOME environment variable needs to be set to a JDK 6 or higher.